afatt/get-recipes/README.md

   ![](https://github.com/afatt/get-recipes/blob/master/google_settings.png)

-2. This tool uses Chrome Version (84.0.4147.89) as its chromedriver.exe.
-If your Chrome version is older than the one listed, then update Chrome or find the chromedriver.exe that matches your Version here https://chromedriver.chromium.org/downloads
+2. This script uses Chrome Version (84.0.4147.89) as its chromedriver.exe.
+If your Chrome version is older than (84.0.4147.89), then update Chrome or find the chromedriver.exe that matches your Version here https://chromedriver.chromium.org/downloads

   - If you downloaded a new chromedriver.exe find it and replace the chromedriver.exe in /get-recipes after following the Getting Started instructions below